London Southend Airport: Early years

-The airfield was established by the Royal Flying Corps during World War I. It was the largest flying ground in Essex, with the greatest number of units.
-In May 1915 the Royal Navy Air Service (RNAS) took over until 4 June 1916, when it became RFC Rochford.
+The airfield was established by the Royal Flying Corps during the First World War.
+It was the largest flying ground in Essex, with the greatest number of units.
+In May 1915, the Royal Navy Air Service (RNAS) took over until 4 June 1916, when it became RFC Rochford.
 It was designated as night fighter station and many sorties were flown against Zeppelin airship raiders, including LZ38 on 31 May 1915.
-Around 1919, the station closed and reverted to farmland, which it remained as until the 1930s.
+Around 1919, the station closed and reverted to farmland, which it remained as until 1933 when Southend Borough Council bought the land.

-The airport was officially opened as a municipal airport on 18 September 1935 by the Under-Secretary of State for Air, Sir Philip Sassoon, who arrived in his de Havilland Leopard Moth.
+The site was officially opened as a municipal airport on 18 September 1935 by the Under-Secretary of State for Air, Sir Philip Sassoon, who arrived in his de Havilland Leopard Moth.

-In 1939, the Air Ministry requisitioned the airfield and it was known as RAF Rochford during World War II as a satellite airfield.
-During World War II, it became a base for fighter squadrons comprising Supermarine Spitfires and Hawker Hurricanes as well as Bristol Blenheims.
-Many of the 50 pillboxes that were designed to protect the airport from paratroop landings still survive, as does the underground defence control room, which is near to Southend Flying Club.
+In 1939, the Air Ministry requisitioned the airfield and it was known as RAF Rochford during the Second World War as a satellite airfield.
+It became a base for fighter squadrons comprising Supermarine Spitfire and Hawker Hurricane as well as Bristol Blenheim aircraft.
+By 28 October 1940, RAF Rochford had been renamed RAF Southend, no longer being a satellite of Hornchurch, although they still had Fighter Control at the base.
+A day later, 264 Squadron arrived for night fighter duties equipped with the Boulton Paul Defiant.
+Many of the 50 pillboxes that were designed to protect the airport from paratrooper landings still survive, as does the underground defence control room, which is near to Southend Flying Club.
 A further 20 or so pillboxes also remain in the surrounding countryside.